lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 tfuser@ubuntu-tfsvr:~/terraform-demo#
 ```

-Look for a message are the bottom of the output asking for confirmation.
+Look for a message at the bottom of the output asking for confirmation.
 Type `yes` and hit ENTER.
 Terraform will destroy the resources it had created earlier.

 ## Next Steps

+You should have gained a basic understanding of how Terraform's Infrastructure as Code (IaC) tool can automate the management and deployment of infrastructures and services.

+To continue your journey with Terraform, we provide and extensive library of documentation on how Terraform can be used in a many types of environments.

+Visit out online tutorials [here](https://learn.hashicorp.com/) to find topics specific to your environment.